nasa/daidalus/C++/README.md

 for the encounter [`H1.daa`](../Scenarios/H1.daa) assuming [DO-365B (no SUM)](../Configurations/DO_365B_no_SUM.conf) configuration.

-The sample program `DaidalusBatch` generates alerting and banding information from a given encounter file, e.g.,
+The sample program `DaidalusBatch` generates alerting and banding information for given configuration and encounter files, e.g.,

 ```
 $ ./DaidalusBatch --conf  ../Configurations/DO_365B_no_SUM.conf ../Scenarios/H1.daa